cozheyuanzhangde/Findurcourse/README.md

-A course information website for college students, which allowed students to search, rank, and rate college courses.
+A course information website for college students, which allows students to search, rank, and rate college courses.